Ashvins: Vedic texts

 The Ashvins are depicted as the helpers of mortals in various suktas of Rigveda.
 The sukta 112 describes that when the sage Dirghashravas prayed to Ashvins for rain, the twins poured sweet water from the sky.
 According to sukta 16, they also helped the sage Gotama, who was lost in a desert and begged for water.
 It is described that the gods dug a water well and helped the sage.
 According to another account, Rebha was bound, stabbed, and cast into the waters for nine days and ten nights before being saved by the twins.
 He was explicitly described as "dead" when the twins "raised (him) up" to save him (RV 10.39.9).
 Similarly, Bhujyu was saved after his father or evil companions abandoned him at sea when the twins brought him home from the dead ancestors (RV, 1.119.4).

 The Ashvins also raised Vandana, rescued Atri from a fissure in the earth and its heat, found Vishnapu and returned him to his father, restored the youth of Kali, brought Kamadyū as a wife for Vimada, gave a son to Vadhrimatī (whose husband was a steer), restored the eyesight of Rijrashva, replaced the foot of Vishpala with a metal one, made the cow Śayu give milk, gave a horse to Pedu, and put a horse's head on Dadhyañc.

 According to the Shatapatha Brahmana, Ashvins once tried to seduce Sukanya, the daughter of king Saryati and wife of an old sage named Chyavana.
 However, she refused and claimed that the twins were imperfect and told them to restore the youth of Chyavana.
 Desperate to know the reason for her words, they fulfilled her condition and the sage finally revealed that Ashvins were excluded from a yajna (fire sacrifice) performed by the gods, and thus, they were incomplete.
 Ashvins went to the sacrifice but the gods don't accept, claiming that the Ashvins were spending too much time with the mortals.
 After many attempts of explanation, they were finally accepted.
 The Ashvins are sometimes presented as fierce deities.
 In the sukta 117, they even destroyed an asura Vishvaka as well as his dynasty.

 Post-Vedic text

-In the post-Vedic texts of Hinduism, the Ashvins remain significant, and in these texts, one of them is referred as Nasatya and the another one is known as Darsa.
+In the post-Vedic texts of Hinduism, the Ashvins remain significant, and in these texts, one of them is referred as Nasatya and the other one is known as Darsa.
 Many of their legends are rewritten in various texts like the epic Mahabharata, Harivamsha, and the Puranas.